signalfx/splunk-otel-collector-chart/docs/advanced-configuration.md

         priority: info
       - name: containerd
        priority: info
     # Route journald logs to its own Splunk Index by specifying the index value below, else leave it blank.
-Please make sure the index exist in Splunk and is configured to receive HEC traffic.
+Please make sure the index exist in Splunk and is configured to receive HEC traffic (Not applicable to Splunk Observability).
     index: ""
 ```